 6. Kurt Angle: Epic Rocky trumpets?
 Check.
 "You Suck" chant?
 Check.
 All that's missing is raw meat for Angle to use as a punching bag, ya bum.

 7. Triple H: This one mostly gets props because of Motorhead, a band whose music makes any situation 10 times more badass.
 Sidenote: Doesn't Lemmy Kilmister look strange clean shaven?

-We hold these truths to be self-evident, that all suplexes are created equal, that all wrestlers are endowed by their creator with certain unalienable rights, that among these are body slams, clotheslines and the pursuit of happiness. and you can become an American hero like the Hulkster.
+8. Hulk Hogan: We hold these truths to be self-evident, that all suplexes are created equal, that all wrestlers are endowed by their creator with certain unalienable rights, that among these are body slams, clotheslines and the pursuit of happiness.
+Remember kids, train, say your prayers and eat your vitamins and you can become an American hero like the Hulkster.